hydrusnetwork/hydrus/docs/getting_started_installing.md

 === "Linux"

     *   Run the 'client' executable in the base directory.
-You may be able to double-click it, otherwise you are talking `./client` from the terminal.
+You may be able to double-click it, otherwise you are run `./client` from the terminal.
     *   If you experience virtual memory crashes, please review [this thorough guide](Fixing_Hydrus_Random_Crashes_Under_Linux.md) by a user.

 ## updating